LordMelodias/LordMelodias/README.md

 <p align="left">
   I'm <strong>Python Backend Developer</strong> with expertise in Flask and Django, specializing in audio, video, and image processing.
-Proficient in SQL and NoSQL databases, AI libraries, and currently expanding knowledge in cloud computing.
+Proficient in SQL and NoSQL databases, AI libraries, and currently expanding knowledge in cloud platform.
 Seeking an opportunity to apply my skills in building scalable, high-performance applications while leveraging cloud technologies for efficient and modern solutions.<br><br>
   🔭 Working as a <strong>Python Developer</strong><br>